Student Life · Life Abroad

 Sixth form can feel like a performance where every move is graded.
 Here's what I wish someone told me about ambition, procrastination, and turning eagerness into execution.

-I do not believe we are fully prepared for the jump from GCSEs to A-levels — I mean we are constantly reminded that content is like a tall building with endless floors; to think that every action will be measured and quantified with letters representing your future.
+I do not believe we are fully prepared for the jump from GCSEs to A-levels.
+I mean we are constantly reminded that content is like a tall building with endless floors.
+To think that every action will be measured and quantified with letters representing your future.
 Every mock exam, every work experience completed, every bit of volunteering, all coming together to shape your career.

 I'm 17 years old and it took me a while to develop confidence in myself whilst at the same time battling the challenges of sixth form life.
-I think that there are two categories of students in sixth form: students who are ambitious and others who are relaxed.

-Procrastination is a killer which leeches on ambition, dwindling down eagerness and turning it into something negative.
-In this blog I hope to show readers how to manage the unhealthy lifestyle of procrastination and turn it into execution.
+In this blog I hope to show readers how to manage the unhealthy cycle of procrastination and turn it into execution.